reductive-group/reductive-group.github.io/_posts/2026-02-28-Phonotactics.md

 ## Syllable boundaries

 Rook script is a syllablic alphabet, meaning words are broken up into syllables.
 When writinng linearly, the simplest way to assign each letter to a syllable is to indicate the boundary points between syllables in a word.
+For instance once you have broken a word “function” into sounds, /fəŋkʃən/, since it is two syllables you need to find the point where one syllable ends and the next begins.
 In Latin transcriptions of rook spellings of words, an interpunct symbol “·” indicates the end of one syllable and the start of the next.
+In this case the official rook spelling is “function\|fəngk·shən”, meaning the two syllables are “fəngk” and “shən”.

 There are several considerations when placing syllable boundaries:
 1. validity